m1ndflay3r/zsh_libmisc/man/libmisc/hexudlf.md

-hexudlf - hexidecimal dump reversal (with large file handling)
+hexudlf - hexadecimal dump reversal (with large file handling)

 input is taken in 1 of 4 forms: